mobizt/ReadyMail/README.md

 The `IMAPStatus::text` value provieds the status details which includes the result of each process state.

-The code example below shows how the `IMAPStatus` information are used.
+The code example below shows how the `IMAPStatus` information is used.

 ```cpp
 void imapStatusCallback(IMAPStatus status)